bingomanatee/bin-string-search/README.md

 Search for strings in a collection in up to half the time by using a reductive index that creates a single integer that represents the set of characters in the search terms.

-single word searches can take 1/5 to 3/4 the time of an unindexed string search.
+single word searches can take 1/6 to 3/4 the time of an unindexed string search; average times are around 1/3.

 ## How does it work?